sethpollack/envcfg/README.md

 In this setup:
 1. Default values are loaded first
-2. Values from the .env file override the defaults
+2. Then values from the .env file are loaded next
-3. OS environment variables take precedence over both defaults and .env file
+3. Then values from AWS Secrets Manager

-See [GoDoc](https://pkg.go.dev/github.com/sethpollack/envcfg) for more details.
+4. Finally, OS environment variables take precedence over both defaults and .env file